Every Tomb Raider game, ranked from worst to best

 23) Lara Croft: Reflections

 Tomb Raider mobile games have never been good, but this is the worst of the lot.
-While early mobile games saw you controlling Lara Croft as she shot enemies, climbed walls, and solved puzzles, this entry is a series of reasons to tap on the screen of your iPhone and little more.
-At its core, this is a collectible card battle game with story segments told through subtitles and not much that’s worth playing all the way to the end for.
+While early mobile games saw you controlling Lara Croft as she shot enemies, climbed walls, and solved puzzles, this entry is a series of reasons to tap on the screen of your iPhone and not much else.
+At its core, this is a collectible card battle game with story segments told through subtitles and not much that’s worth playing all the way to the end.

 22) Tomb Raider: The Action Adventure

 Tomb Raider: The Action Adventure was released alongside Angel of Darkness in order to promote it to those who didn’t play games at the time.
-It follows a simplified version of the story, and all controls are limited to the D-pad on the DVD player controller.
+It follows a simplified version of the story, and all controls are limited to the D-pad on a controller for a DVD player.
 You’d select a direction to choose an option and see a scene play out.
-It’s a pretty great option for those who don’t want to play the game with a controller, and you can play against someone else.
+It’s a pretty great option for those who don’t want to play the game with a controller, though not something series fans were likely looking for.
 Ultimately, this is a terrible Tomb Raider game based on one of the worst entries in the series.
 The concept is quite fun though.

 21) Tomb Raider Reloaded